 In the context of an epidemic outbreak, $\mathcal{R}_{case} (t)$ computes the expected number of contagions made by individuals becoming infected at time $t$.
-The exact computation of such quantity requires knowing the shape of the distribution of variants in both the transmissibility and antigenic spaces.
-For the sake of simplicity, we opt for providing a rough estimation of the case reproduction number, $\mathcal{R}^{app}_{case} (t)$.
-For such purpose, we assume that the standard deviation of the aforementioned distribution $\sigma_x$ represents the typical distance observed in the antigenic space and that the average transmissibility $\langle \lambda \rangle$ also constitutes a representative quantity for contagion dynamics.
+The exact computation of this quantity would require knowing the shape of the distribution of variants in both the infectiousness and antigenic spaces.
+For the sake of simplicity, we opt for providing a rough estimate of the case reproduction number, $\mathcal{R}^{app}_{case} (t)$.
+For this purpose, we assume that the standard deviation $\sigma_x$ represents a typical distance observed in the antigenic space and that the mean infectiousness $\bar{\lambda}$ of the circulating variants also constitutes a representative quantity for contagion dynamics.
 Moreover, let us also neglect the changes in the pool of susceptible and recovered population and the evolution of the virus during the infectious period of the focal agent.
 Under these assumptions, the approximated case reproduction number can be readily computed as:

 where $\rho_m(t)$ represents the fraction of population in state $m$ at time $t$.